MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility.md

 ## Verify Hardware Compatibility

 To verify compatibly, open up PowerShell or a command prompt (cmd.exe) and type `systeminfo.exe`.
 This will return information about Hyper-V compatibility.
-If all listed item have a value of ‘Yes’ your system can host the Hyper-V role.
+If all listed item have a value of ‘Yes’ your system can run the Hyper-V role.
 If any item returns ‘No’, check the requirements listed in this document and make adjustments where possible.

 ![](media/SystemInfo_upd.png)